Song

 How much did Imagine make in total?

-Imagine does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Imagine does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Imagine make per stream?